sufeeeringGavinM/yt-dlp-clipboard-download/README.md

 # yt-dlp-clipboard-download
 Uses yt-dlp to download video in clipboard then places downloaded file back to clipboard.
+Requires ffmpeg for converting downloaded video to mp4

 # Installation
 0. Install ffmpeg